imjulthej/INFSCI-0201-Final-Project/README.md

 ## Installation
 1. Clone the repository.
-2. Edit .env.example with your specifications.
+2. Edit .env.example as .env with your specifications.
 3. Create and activate a virtual environment.

        python -m venv venv